Response to Kent Hovind Video - Bird Evolution

 They say dinosaurs turned into birds.
 There are very few ideas as dumb as this one.
 The Bible says God made the birds on day five.
 He made the reptiles on day 6.
 Evolution says reptiles came first, and then the birds.
 You know, everything about evolution is backwards to the Bible.
 Everything.

 Well, I do have to agree with part of this.
 The order of creation in the first chapter of Genesis is counter to the actual history of life on this planet.
-I mentioned that previously in my essay, Problems with a Day-Age Interpretation of Genesis (blog version with commenting).
+I mentioned that previously in my essay, Problems with a Day-Age Interpretation of Genesis (too comment, see the blog version).
 But then again, the order of creation in the first chapter of Genesis is also counter to that from the second chapter of Genesis, where man came first, followed by the garden of Eden, followed by "every animal of the field and every bird of the air", followed finally by Eve.
 I realize that some Christians interpret these stories allegorically or metaphorically or in some other way, but having two differing creation stories back to back shows that they can't be literally true.

 But this article says, 'Dinosaurs alive as birds, scientist says'.
 Ooo wow, scientist says.
 Well that proves it right there.
 Just like it gives some kind of authority.
 Ooo, wow, scientist says.
 This is absurd.
 Everything about the bird evolution is baloney.
 Okay.